Towards Few-shot Entity Recognition in Document Images: A Graph Neural Network Approach Robust to Image Manipulation: Experiments

 \subsection{Implementation Details}

 We build our model on top of LayoutLMv2/LayoutLMv3 as our backbone language model.
 We use the Transformers~\citep{wolf2019huggingface} and also utilize the repository of \citet{unilm} to build our model.
 We use one NVIDIA A6000 to finetune with batch size of 8.
 We optimize the model with AdamW optimizer and the learning rate is $5\times10^{-5}$.

-During graph construction, we set the value for the $k$-nearest neighbors for both heuristics to $k=4$.
-For the $k$-closest edges at angles approach, we use $\theta = 60^\circ$.
+We ran extensive experiments for various intuitive choices of hyperparameters.
+For the value of $k$ during graph construction, we try different values like 1,2,4, and 8.
+All results reported for both heuristics use $k=4$.
+For the $k$-nearest neighbors at multiple angles, the idea is to capture the topological relationship of a token.
+Thus, it's quite natural to divide the 2D plane into 2,4,6 or 8 halves, i.e. angles such as 90, 60, 45, 30, 15, etc. were tried.
+Though most of these choices work great, the one in the experiments reported use $\theta = 60^\circ$.
 Thus, we use $M = 360\degree/60\degree = 6$ GATs and average the outputs of these different GATs when we run the experiments.
 For all our experiments, we set the number of heads in the GAT, to $h=4$.